swapz-finance/swapz-finance.github.io/docs/DappIntegration.md

 **Note:** You may implement this in any way you want as long as the implementation serves the same purpose.

 ## Re-query Payment Status Feature
+Re-query Payment Status Feature allow DAPP to re-query payment status from SWAPZ when to re-confirm the payment status.

+This feature can be implemented in the scenario below:
+- Every transaction will timeout in 5 minutes.
+DAPP may re-query for the payment status after 5 minutes if DAPP do not receive any response from [Response URL](#payment-response) or  [Backend POST Feature](#backend-post-feature).
 ### Implementation

 **HTTP Request:**